-Join Ray Villalobos for an in-depth discussion in this video Understanding SVG primitives, part of Data Visualization with D3.js.
+Join Ray Villalobos for an in-depth discussion in this video Understanding SVG primitives, part of D3.js: Data Visualization.

 …We're going to take a quick diversion away from D3 to get a feeling for…how SVG graphics are coded.…It's going to allow us to be better at creating those graphics and…making them interactive in the future.…Usually the first way you get to experience a computer program is to…create a Hello World application.…So the graphic equivalent of that is to learn to draw primitives,…which are simple shapes like rectangles, ellipses and circles.…So, this time I'm going to start with our same basic template, but…I'm going to clear out the script file, as well as the CSS document.…